HONUBIN/ctpn_korean/README.md

 ```shell
 python ./utils/prepare/split_label.py
 ```
-- it will generate the prepared data in data/dataset/
+- It will generate the prepared data in data/dataset/

 ## train